 Every person is unique, and the way you say goodbye to them can be, too.
 We’re encouraging you to stop planning within the confinements of what you think “should” constitute a funeral; instead, plan a service the way you and your loved one would have wanted it!

 Life is always changing – and so is the way we celebrate life during a funeral.
-We’re noticing that cremations are now more common than burials, that there’s a rise in non-religious services and that more people are choosing eco-friendly burials.
+We’re noticing that direct cremations or cremations are now more common than burials, that there’s a rise in non-religious services and that more people are choosing eco-friendly burials.
 So, think about what was important to your loved one!
 How can you give them a memorial service that is a true reflection of their life and personality?

 Before you rush into making funeral arrangements, have a chat with your family to think up ways to make it unique, to say farewell to your loved one in your own way.
 Whilst this is a time for grieving, it’s also a time to gather the people close to you to talk about happy memories you share about a person.